azure-octo/dapr-apim-demo/README.md

-# Azure API Management Dapr Integration Demo
+# Dapr & Azure API Management Integration Demo

 This repo demonstrates how to expose Dapr API and invoke a service on Kubernetes using [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) (APIM) self-hosted gateway.